 for Chocolate Frosting

 - Add 4 tablespoons cocoa and 5 tablespoons sugar to the beating process after the butter and sugar are creamed together and beat to combine.
 Then proceed with the milk/flour process as described above.
-For extra chocolate flavor, reduce the vanilla extract to 1 1/2 teaspoons and add 1/2 teaspoon gluten-free chocolate extract at the prescribed time.
+For extra chocolate flavor, reduce the vanilla extract to 1 ½ teaspoons and add ½ teaspoon gluten-free chocolate extract at the prescribed time.
+You can add a pinch of Espresso Powder too.

 Photos: Meg van der Kruik